sedostheatre/sedos.co.uk/input/shows/2021-masked-sedos-singer.md

     body: >-
       Visit our [Facebook live
       replays](https://www.facebook.com/sedostheatre/live_videos/) to see both
-      heats in full or watch a quick recap below.
+      heats and the final in full or watch a quick recap of all the contestants' first round performances below.

       <div class="video-responsive"><?# YouTube POuxfiTMK6w&feature=youtu.be /?></div>